siddhartha-gadgil/ProvingGround/README.md

 A useful way to experiment is to use a _notebook_ instead of a repl session to ensure persistence.
 To do this:

 * Install [Jupyter](https://jupyter.org/) and the [almond kernel](https://almond.sh/)
 * Generate a binary in the `notes/bin` folder.
-The first time you do this, you need to run `mkdir notes/bin` in the shell first.
+The first time you do this, you may need to run `mkdir notes/bin` in the shell first (should not be needed anymore).

 ```bash
 ./mill core.jvm.bin